-For these tests, program the Cufflink NIBP simulator to perform the desired test.
-Instead of pumping up the cuff, this test uses the Cufflink simulator to verify the Accutorr pressure reading for the NIBP Leak Test, Over Pressure test, and the Main Pressure Transducer Verification Test.
+For these tests, program the NIBP simulator to perform the desired test.
+Instead of pumping up the cuff, this test uses the NIBP simulator to verify the Accutorr Plus pressure reading for the NIBP Leak Test, Over Pressure test, and the Main Pressure Transducer Verification Test.
 The Accutorr displays the pressure in the MAP display.
-Pressing the DEFLATE key at any time during the test causes the NIBP module to open all valves and ends the test.
-Pressing and holding the DEFLATE key for three seconds clears the MAP display and exits test.
-The Cufflink simulator must be exited separately.
+Pressing the DEFLATE key at any time during the test causes the NIBP module to open all valves, clear the MAP display, and exit the test.
+The NIBP simulator must be exited separately.

-NOTE: The reading and setting accuracy will be dependent on the accuracy of the Cufflink calibration and the Accutorr Plus condition.
+NOTE: The reading and setting accuracy will be dependent on the accuracy of the NIBP simulator and the condition of the Accutorr Plus.

-The Cufflink standard dynamic pressure simulation may produce Systolic / Mean / Diastolic read outs on the Accutorr Plus outside of the specified limits.
+The NIBP standard dynamic pressure simulation may produce Systolic / Mean / Diastolic read outs on the Accutorr Plus outside of the specified limits.
 The pressure simulation results may not be accepted as a measure of the Accutorr Plus clinical performance.

-5.5.14 Over-pressure Transducer Verification <12c, 12a, 12b>
+5.5.14 Overpressure Transducer Verification <12c, 12a, 12b>

-This test verifies that the over-pressure transducer is calibrated correctly.
-Calibration is checked in the Low level pressure mode so that the limit displayed in the MAP window should say 158 mmHg (\pm 1).
-If it does not, the transducer needs to be calibrated by proceeding to 5.5.16 "Over-pressure Transducer Calibration" on page 5-14.
-The over-pressure transducer should also be verified in the High and Mid level pressure modes.
+This test verifies that the overpressure transducer is calibrated correctly.
+Calibration is checked in the Low level pressure mode so that the limit displayed in the MAP window should say 158 mmHg (±1).
+If it does not, the transducer needs to be calibrated by proceeding to 5.5.16 "Overpressure Transducer Calibration" on page 5-15.
+The overpressure transducer should also be verified in the High and Mid level pressure modes.

 - 1. Select diagnostic test "12" (Room) "a" (Bed).
 Low Limit - 2.
 Press the START NIBP key to start the test. - 3.
-Verify that the over-pressure value displayed in the MAP LEDs is $158 \text{ mmHg} (\pm 1)$. - 4.
-Repeat steps 1 through 3, but select test "12" "c" to check over-pressure limit, 315 mmHg (±15); and test "12" "b" for Mid level over-pressure limit, 210 mmHg (±10). - 5.
+Verify that the overpressure value displayed in the MAP LEDs is 158 mmHg (± 1). - 4.
+Repeat steps 1 through 3, but select test "12" "c" to check overpressure limit, 315 mmHg (\pm 15); and test "12" "b" for Mid level overpressure limit, 210 mmHg (\pm 10). - 5.
 Press the DEFLATE key to exit this test.